tinymce/tinymce-docs/_includes/configuration/advtable_value_series.md

 | prev | `GeneratorResult` | The generator result from the previous iteration. |

 ##### GeneratorResult

+The generator callback function should return an object with the following properties.

 | Name | Value | Requirement | Description |
 | ---- | ----- | ----------- | ----------- |